-She is Associate Professor with Habilitation at NOVA School of Science and Technology, where she has been served as president of the Department of Environmental Sciences and Engineering since 2017.
+She is Full Professor at NOVA School of Science and Technology, where she has been serving as president of the Department of Environmental Sciences and Engineering since 2017.
 She was a member of the scientific council of FCT NOVA (2014-2020) and is a member of the ethics committee at FCT NOVA.
 She is a Fellow of the Portuguese Engineering Academy since 2018.

 She coordinated (2008-2021) the Energy & Climate group at CENSE research center, dedicated to R&DI on climate neutrality and energy systems’ resilience.
 She has circa 80 ISI published papers, and coordinated and/or participated in more than 20 projects from open competition, national and European.
 She uses to be invited to coordinate studies to support the Portuguese public policies, resulting in more than a dozen of legislative pieces and two vision documents, including the Long-Term Strategy for carbon neutrality of the Portuguese economy by 2050, submitted to UNFCCC.

-Since 2016, she coordinates the Climate-KIC Hub Portugal and leads the education programs, including the Journey Summer School, the Pioneers into Practice and the Climate Innovation Leadership program.
+From 2016 to 2021, she coordinated the Climate-KIC Hub Portugal and lead the education programs, including the Journey Summer School, the Pioneers into Practice and the Climate Innovation Leadership program.
 Julia Seixas is a member of the scientific committee of the University of Lisbon-NOVA Joint PhD Program on Climate Change and Sustainable Development Policies since 2009; the MPP Lead Faculty of Climate Science & Climate Change at MIT Portugal program; the president of the jury of the Portuguese Association of Renewables Prize since 2019; a member of the scientific commission of the Fundação Calouste Gulbenkian scholarship Program New Scientific Talents for Environmental Sustainability since 2021; independent expert of the Portuguese Government's National Commission for Monitoring the Recovery and Resilience Program, since 2021.